 - Hazardous waste

-In the Spring and the Fall the City provides collection of electronic waste items that can be recycled including: CD/DVD players, cell phones, copiers, fax machines, printers, satellite TV equipment, VCRs and TVs up to 32".
+In the Spring and the Fall the City provides collection of electronic waste items that can be recycled including: CD/DVD players, cell phones, copiers, fax machines, printers, satellite TV equipment, VCRs and TVs.
 The E-waste event includes free paper shredding service.
-Check the E-waste page on the City website for dates and details.
-Recycled items are processed for free by a third-party company that salvages and recycles most of the material and safely disposes of the rest.
+For more information, visit the Environmental Collection Day website.

 Loose Brush Monthly Service